 The world is full of average people who ride bikes; let’s get together and make it a better world for all of us Average Joe Cyclists!

-My name is Joe, and I am an average cyclist.
-So is my wife, Maggie.
-Together we write a blog for average people who love to ride bikes.
-Most cycling blogs are about people who can bike really fast – and who look stunningly good in skintight lycra.
+We are Maggie and Joe, and we are average cyclists.
+We write a blog for people like us.
+People who love cycling but who don’t necessarily look good in Lycra!
+Most cycling blogs are about people who can bike really fast – and who look stunningly good in skintight Lycra.
 We are not those people!
-If you are interested in a blog that is mainly about average people having fun on bikes, please consider joining our community by subscribing!
+If you are interested in a blog that is mainly about average people having fun and getting fit on bikes, please consider joining our community by subscribing!

-I’m an average guy who makes a living out of writing, editing, and publishing (which I can do for you too, if you need it).
-Back in 2010 I followed my passion (actually was DRAGGED ALONG SCREAMING by my passion) and started writing a blog for people like me: Average Cyclists.
+I’m an average guy who has always made a living out of writing, editing, and publishing.
+Back in 2010 I followed my passion and started writing a blog for people like me: Average Cyclists.
 This blog is about fun things average people can do on bikes, such as cycling along wonderful bike trails in Vancouver or Richmond or Montreal or Portland or Vancouver Island, or going on strenuous (but not insane) bicycle tours, or the many health benefits of becoming a bike commuter.